sohang3112/resume/README.md

 # MY RESUME
 My resume (as a web page)
-To view as pdf, go to 'Print' in browser options, and select print option 'Save as PDF'

 ## Note:
-Format inspired by an online resume builder's template options
+- Format inspired by an online resume builder's template options
+- To view as pdf, go to Google Chrome > Print > Save as PDF and select No. of Pages > Custom > 1